sdanie53/semantic_segmentation/README.md

 ﻿# Semantic Segmentation

- Semantic Segmentations performed on two datasets:
+ Semantic Segmentations performed on two datasets as part of the Deep Learning using Keras and Tensorflow course:
  1. KITTI Road dataset
  2. CAMVID dataset